Burnt Offerings (1976) starring Oliver Reed, Karen Black, Bette Davis, Burgess Meredith

 Burnt Offerings is a very different, and very effective, haunted house movie.
 At no time does the audience seen any sort of ghost or malevolent entity.
 Only the effects on the people in the house, making it more frightening.

-They will be renting from brother Arnold Allardyce (Burgess Meredith, Rocky) and his sister Roz (Eileen Heckart, Heartbreak Ridge).
+They will be renting from brother Arnold Allardyce (Burgess Meredith, Clash of the Titans) and his sister Roz (Eileen Heckart, Heartbreak Ridge).
 But there’s one catch.
 The siblings’ mother, Mrs. Allardyce will be staying in her room all summer.
 And the Rolf family will have to prepare her meals and leave them outside her door.
 They’ll never even see her.
 The only other catch is that no one else is allowed to come to the house to clean it, etc. When Marian objects that it’s too large for one woman to look after, Roz replies with a very telling line:

 Roz Allardyce: The house takes care of itself.